 When the mold begins to grow in the bag or bucket (causing discolorations), you can spray the outer surface of the clay with bleach-water (1/4 cup per gallon of water up to 1 part bleach to 9 parts water) to kill the surface mold.
-Usually, the mold won't have grown down into the clay too much. (although given time, it will.)
+Usually, the mold won't have grown down into the clay too much.
+(Although given time, it will.)

-How You Can Cut Down on Mold Growth
+Cutting Down on Mold Growth

 We also recommend cleaning reclamation buckets with bleach-water once all the clay has been removed from them.
 This cuts way down on mold growth in recycled clay scraps.